richardbrito73/caffetiera-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

-This project was developed with practice purpose.
+This project was developed with practice purpose.</br>
 Original website: https://webempresa.pythonanywhere.com/

 ## Development server